Table of contents

 Backend (node.js): npm run start:dev

-Then we could change the source code
+Then edit the source code

 File: https://github.com/worknenjoy/gitpay/blob/master/frontend/public/index.html